Jeandeng47/leetcode-notebook/array/L0001_Two_Sum.md

 2. HashMap for Faster Lookup

+- Time complexity: `O(N)`, Space complexity: `O(N)`

 - Summary:

-  - Initialization: create a hash map
+  1. Initialization: create a hash map
-  - Iteration: iterate through each number in the array (only once)
+  2. Iteration: iterate through each number in the array (only once)
-  - Complement check: for each, compute the complement
+  3. Complement check: for each, compute the complement
-  - Hashmap lookup: check if the complement exists in the map
+  4. Hashmap lookup: check if the complement exists in the map.

   - If found, a pair exists, return their indices.
   - If not found, put the current number and index to the hashmap.

-  - Completion: loop continues until all element are processed.
+  5. Completion: loop continues until all element are processed.
-- Time complexity: O(N), Space complexity: O(N)

 - Analysis:
-  - Why hashing?
+  1. Why hashing?
-    - Hashing provides us a way to map data of an arbitrary size to data of a fixed size.
-    - Benefits: O(1) time complexity for insertions, deletions, and search operations.
-  - Why HashMap?
-    - HashMap vs Array: Array provides O(1) access when index is known but finding index takes O(n)
-    - HashMap vs Set: set stores unique keys without associated values.
-But the question requires us to return the indexes of the value.
-  - What is key and value in this Map?
   - To find a pair of numbers equals to target, it is equal to find the complement of a number (target - current).
-    - If found, retrieve index.
+  - Hashing provides us a way to search efficiently.
+  - Benefits: `O(1)` time complexity for insertions, deletions, and search operations.
+  2. What is key and value in this Map?
-    - Therefore, we try to find the key (complement) and return the complement (index of that number).
+  - We try to find the key (complement) and return the complement (index of that number).
+  - HashMap entry: `<value, array index>`
+  3. Why only one pass?
+  - Assume there is such pair of array `(A, B)` in the array
+  - When we scan to element `A`, our map has entries of elements before `A`.
+  - When we scan to element `B`, our map has entries of `A`, a pair found.
+  - Therefore, we ensure that when we scan any element, if it has a paired number, then this number should be on the map.